pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": ["hide-output", "hide-cell"]}

+In this activity, you will be working with Pandas dataframes.
+You may find the .apply function to be particularly useful.

 :::{tip}
 ### Applying functions to DataFrame values--`.apply`

 The `.apply()` function in pandas allows you to apply any function to rows or columns in a `pandas.DataFrame`.
-For example, You can use it to perform operations on specific column or row values.
+For example, you can use it to perform operations on specific column or row values.
 When you use `.apply()`, you can specify whether you want to apply the function across columns `(axis=0)` (the default) or across rows `(axis=1)`.

 For example, if you want to apply a function to each row of a DataFrame, you would use `df.apply(your_function, axis=1)`.
 This function is especially useful for applying logic that can’t be easily achieved with built-in pandas functions, allowing for more flexibility in data processing.

 You can use `.apply` in pandas to efficiently replace `for loops` to process row and column values in a `pandas.DataFrame`.